acepag/AP---Code-Institute---Individual-Project-2025-/README.md

 2.) 📁 Repository Structure:
 _____________________________________________________________________________________________________________________________________________

+Before exploring the notebook, analysis, or visual outputs, it’s important to understand how the project is organised.

+A clear structure ensures that anyone — from mentors to future collaborators — can quickly navigate the codebase, find the right files, and understand the workflow behind the analysis.

+The following layout provides a high-level overview of all folders, datasets, and core components included in this project.

 <img width="1138" height="242" alt="image" src="https://github.com/user-attachments/assets/38e16953-de25-4be9-b515-7d0910297166" />

 3.) 🧹 1.
 Data Cleaning & Preparation:
 _____________________________________________________________________________________________________________________________________________

-The dataset required multiple preparation steps before analysis:
+This section outlines all preprocessing steps taken to ensure the dataset is accurate, consistent, and ready for analysis.

+It covers the full workflow from initial inspection to final, analysis-ready data.

 ✔ Standardised Column Names

-Removed whitespace
+- Removed whitespace

-Normalised casing
+- Normalised casing

-Ensured consistent schema (Global_Sales instead of mixed variants)
+- Ensured consistent schema (Global_Sales instead of mixed variants)

 ✔ Cleaned Revenue Values

-Converted currency-formatted strings ($14,657,500,000) into integers for analysis.
+- Converted currency-formatted strings ($14,657,500,000) into integers for analysis.

 ✔ Extracted Release Year

-Converted release dates into a usable Year column.
+- Converted release dates into a usable Year column.

 ✔ Feature Engineering

-Two critical new features were created:
+- Two critical new features were created:

 1️⃣ primary_genre

-Extracts the first genre listed in genre_tags and standardises it.
+- Extracts the first genre listed in genre_tags and standardises it.

 2️⃣ genre_count

-Counts how many genres each game spans — useful for studying genre complexity.
+- Counts how many genres each game spans — useful for studying genre complexity.

 ✔ Missing Data Handling

-Checked and managed NaN values in genre data.
+- Checked and managed NaN values in genre data.

 4.) 🔍 2.
 Exploratory Data Analysis (EDA):
 _____________________________________________________________________________________________________________________________________________

+The EDA section provides a structured, insight-driven walkthrough of the dataset.

+Rather than simply visualising numbers, the notebook focuses on uncovering meaningful patterns, relationships, and trends that shape the global games market.

+Each visual has been intentionally designed to highlight why the data matters — not just what it shows.

-The notebook contains clear, structured analysis covering:
+The analysis covers:

 🎮 Top-grossing games

-Ranking games by revenue with publisher and year context.
+- Ranking games by revenue with publisher and year context.

 🏷 Genre dynamics

-Identifying the dominant genres and hybrid genre combinations.
+- Identifying the dominant genres and hybrid genre combinations.

 🏢 Publisher performance